TexasInstruments/ble_examples/docs/throughput_example.md

 data and less time processing packet overhead, thus increasing throughput.

-In order to optimize the pipe between the two devices, the ATT\_MTU is limited to be 251 bytes.
+In order to optimize the pipe between the two devices, the ATT\_MTU is limited to be 251 bytes (instead of 255).
 As mentioned above, the largest data payload supported by the controller is 251 bytes.
-Setting ATT\_MTU to be 255 would cause the controller to fragment and recombine data packets at the link layer.
+Setting ATT\_MTU to be 255 would cause the controller to have to fragment and recombine host data packets at the link layer.
 This will negatively affect throughput.
+This is because there is overhead for each data packet sent.
+See the packet overhead section for more details.

 Note that not all 4.2 devices will support DLE.
 Throughput to mobile devices may be limited based on the capabilities of the device's BLE stack.